Page last updated: 1/12/21 . The latest information will be at the top of the page.

 Will all courses be hybrid?

 No. We are planning for in-person classes where possible.
-Nobody can predict exactly what the health environment will look like later this fall, and we must be nimble to adjust to changing circumstances.
+Nobody can predict exactly what the health environment will look like later, and we must be nimble to adjust to changing circumstances.
 We are cognizant that risk mitigation can be achieved with prudent planning.
 Such planning includes social distancing, the use of masks and hybrid and remote delivery for appropriate classes or segments of courses.

 Will hybrid courses or those that change to online only be offered at a cheaper rate?